Articles and Additional Resources

 Audio Information Network of Colorado – AINC is a not-for-profit organization and provides free access to recorded programming, 24 hours a day, 7 days a week.
 AINC’s mission is to provide news and information in audio format for the blind, low vision and print disabled community of Colorado.

-Assistive Technology Partners – Provides support materials to facilitate assistive technology use for home, school, work and play.
+Center for Inclusive Design and Engineering (CIDE) – Provides support materials to facilitate assistive technology use for home, school, work and play.